rtcharity/resources.eahub.org/content/events/guide.md

 # Types of Events

-The most common EA events are <a target="_blank" href="https://resources.eahub.org/events/discussions/">Discussion Groups</a> and <a target="_blank" href="https://resources.eahub.org/events/social/">Socials</a>, but there are a wide variety of events you could run.
+Although many event types are possible, the most common EA group activities are <a target="_blank" href="https://resources.eahub.org/events/discussions/">Discussion Groups</a> and <a target="_blank" href="https://resources.eahub.org/events/social/">Socials</a>.

-See the <a target="_blank" href="https://docs.google.com/spreadsheets/d/1B96vudaQY1XJ1c2RCKXqnOuL8Sal0PQUpav5NnbOCb4/edit#gid=0">EA Event Types Spreadsheet</a> for a list of event types containing information on event characteristics, preparation, ideal audiences, group types and required skills and resources.
+See the <a target="_blank" href="https://docs.google.com/spreadsheets/d/1B96vudaQY1XJ1c2RCKXqnOuL8Sal0PQUpav5NnbOCb4/edit#gid=0">EA Event Types Spreadsheet</a> for a list containing information on different event characteristics, preparation, ideal audiences, group types and required skills and resources.
 The spreadsheet also links to further resources on most event types.
-This list is a work in progress so please feel free to add comments.
+The list is a work in progress, so please feel free to add comments.

 <a name="purpose"></a>

-# Purpose of an Event
+# Purpose of Events

 There are many different possible purposes for an event.
-When planning events, it helps to have the purpose clear so you are more likely to achieve that aim.
+When planning events, defining your aim helps to achieve it.

 “<a target="_blank" href="https://smile.amazon.com/Art-Gathering-How-Meet-Matters-ebook/dp/B07637KVXL"> The Art of Gathering</a>” contains excellent advice on choosing a purpose, and has tips on how this will affect your planning - check out <a target="_blank" href="https://docs.google.com/document/d/1C9gFA8Wk4oTXK2jzEJGiwjRPwsB-qTwztVba5YUNTpQ/edit#">these notes about “The Art of Gathering”</a> for a summary.